openreview/openreview-expertise/README.md

 ```

-In case BM25 or ELMo is used, then the Submissions (and Other Submissions when doing duplicate detection) can have the following format
+In case BM25 is used, then the Submissions (and Other Submissions when doing duplicate detection) can have the following format

 ```
 dataset-name/